josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Suppression_Layers/🔮_Visibility_Indexing_Anomalies/⚡️_signal_hijack_and_piggyback.md

-# 🧭 Signal hijacking and keyword piggybacking
+# ⚡️ Signal Hijack, Keyword Piggyback

 **First created:** 2026-04-06 | **Last updated:** 2026-04-06
 *Diagnostic node on how unique search terms get copied, amplified, and contested across sites, including the limits of reciprocal linking as a defensive move.*

+---

 ## Overview